benzenwen/benzenwen.github.io/_posts/2015-01-29-apple-pocket-phone.md

 on the subject, "an officer reportedly complained that operating a pocket watch was difficult when timing a bombardment."

-Now, we have to say *pocket* watch to mean those timepieces on a chain in a waistcoat.
+Today, we have to say *pocket* watch to mean those timepieces on a chain in a waistcoat.

 When wrist watches appeared, pocket watches disappeared.
 That is